 What is content repurposing?

-Repurposing content refers to adapting existing copy, imagery, video or other creative content for another use.
-And it’s important to understand that repurposing content is not the same as reusing.
+Repurposing content refers to adapting existing copy, imagery, video, or other creative content for another use.
+And it’s important to understand that repurposing content is not the same as reusing — it’s the ability to reimagine content to serve new purposes.
 When something is reused it is simply used for the same reason, in the same way, multiple times.
-But when something is repurposed it is altered and/or incorporated into other forms without being completely recreated.
+But when something is repurposed, it is altered and/or incorporated into other forms without being completely recreated.

 In terms of digital assets, repurposing is all about adapting images, videos, and other media for use in different channels, promotions, and campaigns; instead of creating one asset for a brochure and a very similar, separate one for a website.

 In today's multi-channel marketing environment, repurposing needs to be part of any successful content strategy.

 How to repurpose content

 Repurposing is guided by a need, and the resources to satisfy that need.
 For example, while cleaning out your closet you might wonder what to do with an old, cozy sweater...and then transform it into a pair of mittens.
 Other times a need might inspire you to create a solution...like a walk in cold weather might make you think about how nice it would be to have your hands in an old, cozy sweater!

 Repurposing content is guided by the same concepts.
 Sometimes you’ll ask, “what are other ways can we use this great content?”
 Other times the question will be, “what existing content do we have to fill this need?”
 Either way, the following steps will help you become a repurposing content expert.